-When you travel through Croatia and have a taste of famous Croatian food, you will see how Italians left their knowledge about pasta, the ancient Greeks have thought people in Dalmatia and Istria how to making wine, the Turks who were spreading their empire have brought sarma (mince meat, pork or beef, rolled in cabbage or vine leaves)
+When you travel through Croatia and have a taste of famous Croatian food, you will see how Italians left their knowledge about pasta, the ancient Greeks have taught people in Dalmatia and Istria how to make wine, the Turks who were expanding their empire have brought sarma (mince meat, pork or beef, rolled in cabbage or vine leaves).

-A lot of Croatian traditional festivities are directly linked with food, whether it is a religious occasion (like Christmas or Easter or celebrations of the local saints’ day) or a significant moment in someone’s life (like a birth of a child, a baptism, or a wedding).
-Some of these are private and some public, naturally, but some of these can last for days, for example, Saint Martins’ days or Martinje in Croatian language, which takes place in Slavonia and is celebrated in wine cellars, on family properties after the grapes have been picked and includes a baptism of a young wine, and of course, a lot of delicious Croatian food).
+A lot of Croatian traditional festivities are directly linked to food, whether it is a religious occasion (like Christmas, Easter or celebrations of the local saints’ day) or a significant moment in someone’s life (like a birth of a child, a baptism, or a wedding).
+Some of these are private and some public, naturally, but some of these can last for days, for example, Saint Martins’ days or Martinje in Croatian language, which takes place in Slavonia and is celebrated in wine cellars, on family properties after the grapes have been picked and includes a baptism of a young wine, and of course, a lot of delicious Croatian food.

 Croatian food prepared in Dalmatia region is specific because of the way the food is prepared.
 Most of the times they cook their food (in water), sometimes they use a grill or, as they call it the gradele and the famous peka, which is a method of baking.
 In Dalmatia, the most common food is seafood and vegetables.
 Dalmatia is rich with Mediterranean herbs like sage, bay leaf, rosemary, basil and olives, which gives their dishes that extra special taste that this regions’ cuisine is known for.
 People in Dalmatia prepare all kinds of fish and mollusks dishes and shells, however, they like their meat too – lamb, veal and poultry the most, pork the least.